-Jane’s (Doe) mother was suffering from dementia and could no longer handle her finances.
-Jane tried to help her mother, but the dementia made it impossible for her to do so.
+Jane’s (Doe) mother suffered from dementia and could no longer handle her finances.
+Jane tried to help her mother, but dementia made her unable to do so.
 Jane had to go to court to be appointed her legal conservator.

-Her mother’s assisted living cost $8,000 monthly.
+In addition, her mother’s assisted living cost $8,000 monthly.
 The home had to be sold quickly and with little investment.
 This conservatorship was a real mess.
 To further complicate matters, there was a reverse mortgage.
-Per the terms of the mortgage, the home had to be sold within six months of the occupant’s vacating.
-The mother had already moved and we didn’t want the lender to call the loan due.
+Per the mortgage terms, the home had to be sold within six months of the occupant’s vacating.
+The mother had already moved, and we didn’t want the lender to call the loan due.

-The mother was an avid collector and deciding what to keep was emotionally draining.
-Jane is a working mother and free time was rare.
-There were many weekends she simply wasn’t up to the task.
+Furthermore, the mother was an avid collector, and deciding what to keep was emotionally draining.
+Jane is a working mother, and free time was rare.
+There were many weekends she wasn’t up to the task.
 We brought boxes to the house and helped her get started.
-Winter was approaching and a roof leak was quickly addressed.
-The landscape was tidied and a hauler removed what was not kept or donated.
+Winter was approaching, and a roof leak was quickly addressed.
+The landscape was tidied, and a hauler removed what was not kept or donated.

-In the meantime, don’t forget, Jane was out of pocket $8,000 a month until the home was sold and closed.
-Initially, we sold this small one bedroom, one bath home to a first time buyer.
+In the meantime, don’t forget that Jane was $8,000 a month out of pocket until the home was sold and closed.
+Initially, we sold this small one-bedroom, one-bath home to a first-time buyer.
 After visiting City Hall and learning he could not expand, he canceled escrow.
-We quickly sold to another first time buyer.
-The court had to ratify the sale and we waited six weeks for a court date.
+We quickly sold to another first-time buyer.
+The court had to ratify the sale, and we waited six weeks for a court date.

-No overbidders appeared at court; Harb and Co. closed for $5,000 over the initial asking price.
+No overbidders appeared in court; Harb and Co. closed for $5,000 over the initial asking price.